Stephen Jelicich: Architectural practice

 In 1949, Jelicich formed Brenner Associates in Auckland with fellow architects Desmond Mullen and Ron Grant and designer Milan Mrkusich.
 As well as architectural work, the firm engaged in integrated interior, exhibition, lighting and furniture design.
 In 1950 they established Auckland's first modern design store, specialising in imported and local furniture, ceramics, woodwork and glass.

 Brenner Associates was dissolved in about 1958, and Jelicich went into sole practice.

 Around 1960, Jelicich formed the Architects Planning Group, with the aim of influencing planning issues in Auckland.
 He entered into partnership in 1963 with Rodney Davies, Ivan Mercep, John Austin and Graham Smith to form what would become JASMaD (later Jasmax, one of the largest architectural practices in New Zealand).

 Historian

 Jelicich researched the history of Croatian immigrants to New Zealand and their descendants.
 His book, From distant villages: the lives and times of Croatian settlers in New Zealand, 1858–1959, was published in 2008.
 He was also a contributor to the Dictionary of New Zealand Biography.

 Death

 Jelicich died in Auckland on 19 December 2015 at the age of 92.
+His wife, Barbara, died in 2025.